 10 things I wish I knew before going to Laos

 Often overlooked and said to be less interesting than its neighbouring countries, Laos is nevertheless an amazing destination for everyone to experience.
-There are so many cool things about Laos and you will definitely enjoy your time there with some hints and proper preparation.
-Additionally, I have to emphasize that you should not worry too much about where to travel in Laos - adopt their relaxed mindset and allow the time to see all parts of the country.
+There are so many cool things about Laos, and you will definitely enjoy your time there with some hints and proper preparation.
+Additionally, I have to emphasize that you should not worry too much about where to travel in Laos - adopt their relaxed mindset and make time to see all parts of the country.
 Here are some insights into things you should know before you even decide to travel to Laos, Asia and hopefully, they will inspire you to book the flights right away!

 What, when, and where?

 Officially named Lao People's Democratic Republic is a landlocked nation in Southeast Asia.
 The capital of Laos is called Vientiane, and the inhabitants are - Lao.
-This country was a French colony until 1953, and it has left a notable influence in the culture (more on that later).
+This country was a French colony until 1953, and it has left a notable influence on the culture (more on that later).
 The best time to travel to Laos would be some time between October and April - the weather is supposed to be dry and pleasant in these months.
 Nevertheless, if you want to go there to enjoy the time on the river, then the best time to visit Laos for you will be between November and January.
 The water levels are higher in those months, and water routes are easier to access in the main river - the Mekong.

 1. No sea, but a lot of beautiful islands

 If you are not sure where to travel in Laos, just check some of the most famous islands.
 Even though the country is landlocked, one of the cool things about Laos is the fact that it has a jaw-dropping number of 4.000 islands!
-Most of them are on the Mekong river.
+Most of them are on the Mekong River.
 And this is where another great fact comes in - there are tons of soft and sandy beaches to enjoy life there!
 The most famous islands are Don Khong, Don Det, and Don Khon.

 2. Their food is a mystery you wish you knew sooner

 You probably know something about Thai, Vietnamese, or even Cambodian dishes.
 But have you heard anything about the specialities in Laos?
 Trust me; they are finger-licking good!
 The most likely dishes you will encounter are larb (marinated meat, served raw or cooked), sticky rice, or Lao sausage.
 Their cuisine features tons of herbs and would usually be described as spicy or sour.
 Flavours of lemongrass, garlic, lime, mint, and chilli are abundant.
-Locals are also really into beer and if you like it too then definitely try the absolute staple that has been around since 1971.
-It is conveniently called Beer Lao and will cost you just a bit more than one dollar for a can.
+Locals are also really into beer and if you like it too, then definitely try the absolute staple that has been around since 1971.
+It is conveniently called Beerlao and will cost you just a bit more than one dollar for a can.
 Sounds great, doesn't it?